cagridemirtash/cagridemirtash/README.md

 ### Hi there.
 I'm Cagri. 👋
 <h4>This account includes some dangerzone.
-I will be Senior Full-Stack Web Developer in future </h4>
+I will be Senior Full-Stack Web Developer in the future... </h4>

 <h3> 👨🏻‍💻 About Me </h3>